rezamovahed/share/README.md

 <!-- * You can now ban and suspend user -->
 <!-- * You can also ban or suspend users for perm or 24 hours , a week, and even a month. -->
 <!-- Added API docs markdown -->
+* Now you can make yourself the first admin by going to /admin.
+If the email matchs the one in the env then it will change the account to admin (This is safe as the email has to be verifyed anyways which makes sure its yours.)
 * API has changed file and image route to just be as one.
 * Changed createdAt to uploaded in lisings
 * Changed share to file in the lisings.